SterlingButters/OpenMC-Dash-InterFace/README.md

 - 3D Rendering of Geometry
 - Graph Cell(s)/Assembly(ies) from Memory
 - Add Snackbars to Alert User that options have been added to dropdowns
+- Other Styling

+#### Questionable Features
+- Removal of items from memory